sk981102/HooHacks2021/README.md

 We built everything from scratch, even data collection :)

 ## What we learned
-It is really difficult to derive meaningful result in NLP from comments and online community since many use slangs and incorrect wordings.
+It is really difficult to derive meaningful results in NLP from comments and the online community since many use slang and incorrect wordings.

 ## What's next for DebunkVax
-1. Continue building analysis in different online communities to inform public and derive insights
+1. Continue building analysis in different online communities to inform the public and derive insights

 2. We want to scrape data from various pharmacies and let people know of the availability without having to go into each pharmacy website.